 The gallery has come along way since its days of being tucked down Heddon Street in the late ’90s.
 Now situated in the foodie hub of Kingly Street, Sadie Coles hasn’t lost her knack of pinpointing the next art star and regularly mixes up her exhibition programme of firm stalwarts, including Polish painter Wilhelm Sasnal and New York-based sculptor Urs Fischer, with young blood like multimedia American artist Martine Syms.

-Discover the graffiti-laden East End of London, with a street art tour that takes in some of the area’s most famous art.
-Shoreditch Street Art Tours is one of the best and the guys keep up to date with the freshest work.
-They’ll also teach you about the history of the area through its modern day artists.
+Discover the street-art-laden East End of London, with a walking tour that takes in some of the area’s most famous art.
+Shoreditch Street Art Tours is one of the best as the company keeps up to date with the freshest work in the area.
+The tour operator will also teach you about the history of Shoreditch through its contemporary artists.

 Dine at these arty restaurants